RaynaVarma16/Project2-Pandas/README.md

 In the year with the most winners, which category was the largest?

-This question allowed us to see how mnay winners there were in each categiry in 2001, which was the year with the most winners.
+This question allowed us to see how many winners there were in each category in 2001, which was the year with the most winners.
 Our pie chart allows us to see ___

 Conclusion